Royal Variety Performance: Performances

+The Children's Royal Variety Performance was devised by entertainer Rod Hull in 1981 and took place in London until 1994 in aid of NSPCC, all attended by Princess Margaret who was president of the NSPCC.
+The first year's performers included the "Tiswas" team of Lenny Henry, Chris Tarrant and Sally James, pop band Adam and the Ants, former Blue Peter presenters Lesley Judd, John Noakes and Peter Purves (who performed a number from The Wizard of Oz together), magician Paul Daniels as well as Rod Hull himself.

-In 1990, A Royal Birthday Gala to celebrate the 90th birthday of Queen Elizabeth The Queen Mother, was staged at the London Palladium on 19 July, replacing the traditional November/December Royal Variety Show that year.
+In 1990, A Royal Birthday Gala to celebrate the 90th birthday of Queen Elizabeth the Queen Mother, was staged at the London Palladium on 19 July, replacing the traditional November/December Royal Variety Show that year.
 In place of the traditional show, a special programme called Thirty Years of the Royal Variety Performance aired on BBC One on 29 December 1990.
 It was hosted by Bruce Forsyth and took a look back at the BBC's television broadcasts of the programme over 30 years, with clips from the archives.
-After this variation, from 1991, the traditional variety show returned.
+After this variation, from 1991, the traditional variety, show returned.

 In 2018 the show was hosted by comedian Greg Davies and performed six months after the marriage of Prince Harry, Duke of Sussex who attended it with his new wife.
 This year's aftershow party and banquet was held with entertainment from magicians, such as Jay & Joss and popular band, The Masqueraders.

 However in 2020, due to the coronavirus pandemic, a virtual version was held, opening with a virtual message from the then Prince of Wales followed by "As If We Never Said Goodbye" sung by that year's host Jason Manford.